 If you’ve tried my 20-MINUTE CREAMY SHRIMP ALFREDO PASTA or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.

-20-Minute Shrimp Alfredo Pasta, a delicious dinner recipe for the whole family.
-Creamy, garlicky, ridculously easy to make, this dish is the perfect comfort food no matter the season.
-Also, a fabulous recipe if you are looking for a meal for two.
+20-Minute Shrimp Alfredo Pasta, a delicious dinner recipe.
+Creamy, garlicky, ridiculously easy to make, this dish is the perfect comfort food no matter the season.
+Also, a fabulous midweek dinner recipe if you are looking for a romantic meal this Valentine's Day.
+Tender shrimp, comforting spaghetti smothered in a creamy and garlicky homemade alfredo sauce, what a dinner!
+One of the quickest pasta dinners.
+Shrimp can be replaced with any other seafood or salmon.

 - 1/8 packet spaghetti